The #1 most cited and #1 largest open-access plant science journal

 8) the reciprocal relationship between the plant immune system and the microbiome, and its relevance for plant health;

 9) molecular evolution and ecology of plant microbe interactions;

 10) the control of plant microbe interaction by the environment;

 11) technological approaches to control microbes and enhance plant productivity.

 We expect contributions that employ state-of-the-art technology and approaches, and we especially welcome studies that take interdisciplinary approaches to decipher the great complexity of the mechanisms underlying plant microbe interactions.
 Molecular studies on the evolution and adaptation of the association between plants and microbes, as well as reports addressing methodological advancements and technological innovations, are also welcome.
 Descriptive studies that report phenotypic (morphological, developmental, or physiological) responses or that describe effects already shown in other species will not be considered if they do not address the molecular relevance to the plant microbe association or if they provide negligible advancement of knowledge.
 We recommend that work describing plant virus interactions, plant virus replication/gene expression, plant model studies of virus infections, plant viral populations and evolution, their epidemiology, and control of plant virus infections be submitted the to the "Virology" section.

 Indexed in: PubMed, PubMed Central, Scopus, Web of Science, Google Scholar, DOAJ, CrossRef, AGRICOLA

 PMCID: all published articles receive a PMCID

-Plant Microbe Interactions welcomes submissions of the following article types: Correction, Editorial, Hypothesis & Theory, Mini Review, Opinion, Original Research, Perspective and Review.
+Plant Microbe Interactions welcomes submissions of the following article types: Correction, Editorial, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective and Review.